Swallowing Difficulty Cervicogenic dysphagia

 - Neck instability causes abnormal motion in the cervical vertebrae

 Swallowing difficulties: A problem of autonomic nervous system dysfunction?

-Swallowing difficulty may also be due to autonomic nervous system dysfunction that may be caused Barré-Lieou Syndrome, a condition in which the autonomic nervous system of the head and neck area is not working correctly.
+Swallowing difficulty may also be due to autonomic nervous system dysfunction that may be caused by Barré-Lieou Syndrome, a condition in which the autonomic nervous system of the head and neck area is not working correctly.
 In many patients we see, there is a link between cervical spine instability and the onset of Barré-Lieou Syndrome.

-Swallowing is a very complex process that involves the mouth, throat and esophagus.
+Swallowing is a very complex process that involves the mouth, throat, and esophagus.
 Many nerves and muscles affect the correct functioning of these parts, and while part of the process of swallowing is under voluntary control, much of it is involuntary.
 Cervical spine instability can affect both the voluntary and involuntary response.